 10 years from now, the volume of circulating data will have reached 163 zettaoctets.
 However, 96% of consumers admit to being dissatisfied with the level of personalization of the customer relationship they experience with brands.
 Processing volumes of personal data does not mean you understand your customer or his/her context.
 “We’re reaching a more personalized relationship, but were still incapable of singularizing it, which is what makes it an unforgettable human relationship“, explains Emmanuel Richard.

-The customer journey at the heart of singularized human relationship
+GDPR compliance: the customer journey at the heart of singularized human relationship

 Personal data is the information that’s strictly related to a person’s identity: it’s a name, a number.
 Whereas singularized personal data expresses a person’s intention.
 Brands who can tap into what customers have to offer in terms of what and how personal data is shared will be able to move from big data to small and more importantly smart data.
 In short, to graduate from a personalized relationship to a singularized human relationship.